Dannie Riel Eats In-N-Out In Curve-Hugging Body Suit: ‘This Is For My Burger Baes’

 “So hot.
 Definitely want more.
 Gonna need a burger,” a third fan added.

-Earlier this week, The Inquisitr shared that that Asian smokeshow flaunted her fit physique in another NSFW outfit, that time in a pair of Marvel comic booty shorts and a matching gray bra.
+Earlier this week, as The Inquisitr shared, the Asian smokeshow flaunted her fit physique in another NSFW outfit.
+She wore a pair of Marvel comic booty shorts and a matching gray bra for the update.